 Journal membership provides the student more than an added advantage when seeking employment.
 Participation on the Journal affords the student the unique opportunity to sharpen her research, writing, analytical, management and leadership skills.
 The lawyer's tool is advocacy.
 Participation on the Journal offers the student a national academic forum to advocate or critique a professional or legal position related to the expansive field of alternative dispute resolution.

-The Journal of Environmental and Sustainability Law (JESL) is published three times a year and focuses on environmental issues of interest to practitioners and policy makers in Missouri and the surrounding states.
-JESL is a joint venture of the University of Missouri-Columbia School of Law and the Missouri Bar's Environmental and Energy Law Committee (MEELC) which was established in 1993.
-It is a student edited publication with a Board of Advisers comprised of members of the MEELC, with the Missouri Bar providing printing services.
+The Journal of Environmental and Sustainability Law (JESL) was established in 1993 as the Missouri Environmental Law & Policy Review (MELPR).
+MELPR focused on regional and national environmental issues of interest to practitioners and policymakers.
+In the spring of 2012, MELPR became JESL.
+JESL continues MELPR’s focus on national environmental issues, while adding an emphasis on law and policy relevant to a sustainable world.
+JESL is a joint venture of the University of Missouri School of Law and the Missouri Bar's Environmental and Energy Law Committee (MEELC).
+It is a student-edited publication with a student Editorial Board and a Board of Advisers comprised of members of the MEELC, with the Missouri Bar providing printing services.
+JESL publishes two editions a year, one in the spring and one in the fall.

 Membership in JESL is not only helpful when seeking employment post-graduation, but its greater importance is the sharpened research, analytical and writing skills attained during a student's candidacy.
-It is an invaluable experience to learn to critique writing objectively, defend a professional position, and to research a topic exhaustively.
+Members gain invaluable experience critiquing writing objectively, defending a professional position, and researching a topic exhaustively.